deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

     secretName: ca-key-pair
 ```

 If you wish to use ACME HTTP-01, follow [this guide](https://cert-manager.io/docs/configuration/acme/http01/).
-This will expose an Ingress to Traefik by using the `ingress` field.
+This will creates an Ingress by using the `ingress` field.

 ```yaml title="public-cluster-issuer.yml"
 apiVersion: cert-manager.io/v1